separateurCreated with Sketch.

 In time, she returned to Boston to finish a Master’s degree but soon had to undergo treatment for her cancer.
 With no local Assyrian Church of the East to belong to, she decided to become a Roman Catholic.
 She was hired by the Archdiocese of Boston to serve in campus ministry at Boston University.
 Kathleen Troost-Cramer had just begun working on a doctorate in theology and was exploring the possibility of returning to the Catholic Church after several years away.
 She approached campus ministry and found Sister Olga, whom she remembers as "amazingly, incredibly open and welcoming and nonjudgmental."

-“She had this way of being totally honest with me about the Church’s teaching and some of the choices I had made in my life, but also a depth of compassion that I found to be very rare,” said Troost-Cramer, who finished her Ph.D in May and does online teaching as well as writing.
-“I was attending an Episcopal church at the time, but told her I was somehow moved to say the rosary.
+"She had this way of being totally honest with me about the Church’s teaching and some of the choices I had made in my life, but also a depth of compassion that I found to be very rare," said Troost-Cramer, who finished her Ph.D in May and does online teaching and writing.
+"I was attending an Episcopal church at the time, but told her I was somehow moved to say the rosary.
 I said it felt like Mary was trying to reach out to me.
-She said, ‘When you pray each bead it’s like taking a step toward Our Lady and Our Lady takes a step toward you.'”
+She said, 'When you pray each bead it’s like taking a step toward Our Lady and Our Lady takes a step toward you.'"

-After five years at BU, Sister Olga felt ready to go home, but Cardinal Sean O’Malley invited her to stay and discern the possibility of starting a new community.
-The archdiocese—and the Church at large—was going through its own turmoils since 2002, when The Boston Globe began an expose of the clergy sex abuse scandal and coverup.
+After five years at BU, Sister Olga felt ready to go home, but Cardinal Seán O'Malley invited her to stay and discern the possibility of starting a new community.
+The archdiocese — and the Church at large — was going through its own turmoils since 2002, when The Boston Globe began an expose of the clergy sex abuse scandal and coverup.

 "He really wanted to emphasize the face of the motherhood of the Church, to bring that healing, the face of mercy, into the archdiocese," Mother Olga recalled.
 "Because of the scandal, a lot of people left the Church...and to reach out to those who had been hurt, wounded, to be able to be present in the local Church."